 Children’s Advocacy Centers (CACs) operate on the fundamental belief that the best interests of the child victim should be protected as the case proceeds through the investigation and prosecution stages and beyond.
 CACs offer a child-friendly environment where child victims can feel safe talking about it, in the event something has happened to them.
 Additionally, CACs ensure that the information and therapeutic services necessary to the healing process are readily accessible for these children and their protective family members.

 A forensic interview is a recorded session, designed to elicit a child’s unique information when there are concerns of possible abuse or when the child has witnessed violence against another person.
 The forensic interview is conducted in a supportive and non-leading manner by a professionally trained individual.
 Interviews are remotely observed by representatives of the agencies involved in the investigation (such as law enforcement and child protective services), to minimize the number of times the child is asked to talk about their abuse.

 Medical exams are conducted at the Child Protection Center by a medical professional trained in child maltreatment.
 These exams are conducted in a manner that is trauma sensitive and ensures for the overall health and well-being of the child.

 The Child Protection Center provides support for children and non-offending caregivers.
 The family advocate explains the investigation and prosecution process and helps the caregiver and child to understand what is happening each step of the way.
 The family advocate connects families to community resources necessary to the family's healing and overall well-being.

-The Child and Family Assessment and Treatment Services team is one of two teams in the Eastern Iowa Service Region working collaboratively to provide comprehensive assessment and treatment services for children and families affected by parental substance use.
+The Family Resiliency Program is one of three in the state of Iowa working collaboratively to provide comprehensive assessment and treatment services for children and families affected by parental substance use.
 For more information click here.

 Presentations, workshops and training events related to child abuse and neglect are provided by staff at the Child Protection Center.